Athletics Federation of the Dominican Republic

-The Athletics Federation of the Dominican Republic (FDAA; Federación Dominicana de Asociaciones de Atletismo) is the governing body for the sport of athletics in Dominican Republic.
+The Athletics Federation of the Dominican Republic (Federación Dominicana de Asociaciones de Atletismo, FDAA) is the governing body for the sport of athletics in Dominican Republic.
 The current president is Gerardo Suero Correa.
 He was elected in November 2010 for the period 2010-2014.

 History

 FDAA was founded on March 21, 1953 and was affiliated to the IAAF on December 18, 1953.

 Presidents

 Starting with the foundation of FDAA in 1953, there were about nine presidents.